TRISTAN-ORF/RiboTIE/README.md

 The scripts used to train the model are located under `/scripts/train`.
 The [transcript_transformer](https://github.com/jdcla/transcript_transformer) python package handles training and use of the predictive models.

-Riboformer can be used to map the full translatome of a ribosome profiling experiment.
+RIBO-former can be used to map the full translatome of a ribosome profiling experiment.
 For this, multiple models are used that are trained on different folds of the data.
 The parts of the transcriptome excluded from the training and model selection process can be used for mapping (i.e. unbiased).
 In the following set-up, we use 5/6 of the data to train/select a model with which the remaining 1/6 of the transcriptome is used to map the TIS on.

 The script `/scripts/train/train.sh` executes the training of six models trained on the various folds.
 Each model takes around ~12 hours to converge.
 It is possible to run the script as is, training all models in series over a total time of around 3 days.
 Alternatively, if multiple GPUs are available, it might be preferable to break the script up and train the models in parallel.